 On completion of her Masters degree, Emily took on the role of Quality Officer and progressed to Quality Manager in 2016.
 She is an avid reader and enjoys running.

-Barbara works closely with Emily and is responsible for the course reporting and evaluation side of the quality process.
+Barbara delivers our professional training events, develops new courses and liaises with college staff regarding the Access to Higher Education Diploma.
 With over 15 years’ experience of working with quality systems and procedures in other awarding organisations, Barbara has a wealth of expertise in the sector.

 She has a degree in Humanities and a Masters in Film Studies.
-Outside work her spare time is spent taking part in or supporting the family at swimming, biking, running events and making preserves.
+Outside work her spare time is spent taking part in or supporting the family at swimming, rowing, and making preserves.

 Jacky is the first person you will talk to when you contact CAVA.
 She handles initial queries, provides IT, database and website support and keeps us all organised.
 Before joining CAVA, Jacky worked in adult community education, and is experienced in working with quality systems in other educational organisations, notably the National Extension College.

-Jacky is a qualified IT tutor and an examiner for ICT IGCSE and A-level Applied ICT.
-She enjoys hill walking when she can escape for the weekend and regular local walks with her labradoodle.
+Jacky is a qualified IT tutor and an examiner for ICT IGCSE.
+She enjoys bird watching and photography in the fens accompanied by her labradoodle.

 Assistant Quality and Development Officer